dgiglio84/vgames/README.md

 1-4-2023
 - Added a "View" selection on the main window to filter between Game Info and Stats.
 - Added a "Rating" field.
-- With the exception of "System" and "Title," all fields can now be left blank if desired.
+- All fields can now be left blank if desired (excluding "System" and Title.")